andrcar/dice-game-100/README.md

 Rules:
- * A player can throw the die until they 1) stop, or 2) get a one.
+ * A player can throw the die until they 1) choose to stop, or 2) get a one.
  * If the player stops before throwing a one, the accumulated points are stored.
  * If the player throws a one, the points of that round are lost.